-- The key statement: replicating (equivalent) portfolios should have the same price - Why? because otherwise it will cause arbitrage - What is arbitrage? getting positive return in excess to bank rate, without taking any risk - No-arbitrage principle: under the assumptions of efficient market, there should be no arbitrage opportunities - "no free lunch".
-If you want to generate high returns, you should be prepared to take some risk. - Example: the previous stock option case if the price is \$0.9.
+- Key statement: replicating (equivalent) portfolios should have the same price - Why? because otherwise it will cause arbitrage - What is arbitrage? positive return in excess to riskless bank deposit return, without taking any risk - No-arbitrage principle: under the assumptions of efficient market, there should be no arbitrage opportunities - "no free lunch".
+If you want to generate higher returns, you should be prepared to take more risk. - Example: the previous stock option case if the price is \$0.9.